-In this guide, we select our top 10 most useful apps for electric car owners that are sure to make your lives easier when out on the road.
+In this guide, we select our top 12 most useful UK based apps for electric car owners that are sure to make your lives easier when out on the road.

-All the apps listed are free to download on both the Apple and Google Play app stores (unless otherwise noted).
+All the apps listed are available in the UK and free to download on both the Apple and Google Play app stores (unless otherwise noted).

 If you’ve made the switch to an EV, one thing you’ll need to think more strategically about is refuelling.
 Unlike petrol stations that are dotted on every corner or just off your exit on the dual carriageway, charge points are currently not so readily available.
 This is where Zap-Map comes in.
 As the UK’s leading EV charging app covering 95% of the UK’s public points on its network, Zap-Map helps drivers search for charge points, plan longer electric journeys and pay for EV charging across networks using Zap-Pay.
 Named the winner of the ‘Best Electric-Car App’ at the 2022 DrivingElectric Awards, Zap-Map’s comprehensive database shows over 25,000 charging locations and more than 47,000 connectors.

 One neat feature is the Zap-Map Forum where users can share live updates on charge points with an EV community of 150,000 drivers.